ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Precedence categories
 ---------------------

-Ansible supports five sources for controlling its behavior.
+Ansible supports four sources for controlling its behavior.
 In order of precedence from lowest (most easily overridden) to highest (overrides all others), the categories are:

    Configuration settings
    Command-line options
    Playbook keywords
-   Connection variables
-   ``-e`` extra variables
+   Variables

 Each category overrides any information from all lower-precedence categories.
 For example, a playbook keyword will override any configuration setting.